Executive offices are changing as organizations move away from the rigid and structured workspaces of the past.

 Businesses need to be able to scale quickly & adjust their offices as they bring on new employees, which requires more meeting room space and private work stations.

-Mobile meeting rooms, such as the Zenbooth Executive Room, ensure your offices have the right furniture to meet any growing demand for collaborative sessions.
+Portable meeting pods, such as the Zenbooth Executive Room, ensure your offices have the right furniture to meet any growing demand for collaborative sessions.

-In an open office layout, a portable phone booth can be a much-needed solution when your executive employees need a quiet space for a phone call or are having a virtual meeting with a co-worker across the globe.
+In an open office layout, a modular conference room can be a much-needed solution when your executive employees need a quiet space for a phone call or are having a virtual meeting with a co-worker across the globe.

-Investing in Smart Office Furniture for Smarter Work
+Investing in Modern, Executive Office Furniture for Smarter Work

 Today, there isn’t much work that goes unplugged.
 That’s why another executive office design trend is the use of smart office furniture.